Getting Started

 NuGet Package: NServiceBus (9.1)

-At its core NServiceBus is a library; as such it can be hosted in any .NET process.
+NServiceBus is a library at its core so that it can be hosted in any .NET process.

 There are several approaches to hosting.